 Ignacio G (Hutiá Xeiti) Rivera, M.A., is a Queer, Trans, Yamoká-hu/Two-Spirit, Black-Boricua Taíno who prefers the gender-neutral pronoun “they.”
 Ignacio is an activist, writer, educator, sex(ual) healer, filmmaker, performance artist and mother.
 Ignacio is currently being mentored by elders and learning to one day have the honor of becoming a Behike (ceremonial leader) in their indigenous Taíno tradition.

 Ignacio is a Just Beginnings Collaborative Fellow.
 Just Beginnings Collaborative (JBC) is a movement building platform designed to initiate, cultivate, and fund strategic efforts to end child sexual abuse.
 As a fellow, Ignacio founded and directs The HEAL Project.
+This project fosters open dialogue in the movement by promoting healthy understanding of sex and sexuality as a focal point of any work to end child sexual abuse.
 An offspring of The HEAL Project, Pure Love is a collaboration of love, between Ignacio and their adult daughter Amanda.
 Pure Love is an online talk show that attempts to go beyond theory to practice in how we navigate the difficult topic of sex(uality) with our children.

 Ignacio was named one of 5 Trans Writers who are Redefining Masculinity in 2016, one of the 7 Trans & Non-Binary Artists Doing the Work by Queer as Verb in 2015, as an Honor 41 in 2014, a Trans Artist of Color You Should Know in 2013 and recognized as one of the Trans 100 in 2013.